schneimi/rpi-gulden/README.md

 ### Build the image

 Build the image from the Dockerfile location.

+#### Build arguments
 Override the following default values on `docker build` using the `--build-arg` parameter.

 ```
 GULDEN_UID=1000                    - User id for Gulden process